IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-features/splashscreen.md

 ## Running a custom action upon Splash Screen dismissal

-TomTom Digital Cockpit allows to trigger any action or animation on the splash screen dismissal.
+TomTom Digital Cockpit allows triggering any action or animation on the splash screen dismissal.
 To hook into this mechanism, one needs to observe `splashScreenDismissed: LiveData<Boolean>` of the [`SplashScreenCoordinator`](TTIVI_PLATFORM_API) that can be found in the [`CoreSystemUiViewModel`](TTIVI_PLATFORM_API).